 - Turn on the Instant Pot on slow-cook if needed so that the fat will melt.
 Using a vegetable masher, mash the cooked beans until about 3/4 mashed.
 Add a little of the cooking liquid if the beans are too thick.

-- Adjust the salt and add more ghee if you like.
+- Adjust the salt and add more ghee or coconut oil if you like.

 If you drain the fat from your cooked beef, this is the time.
 We usually don’t, as grass-fed beef is high in omega-3 fatty acids, and those are important for our health.
 If you are not able to use grass-fed beef, you should go ahead and drain off the fat.

 Cooking time for the refried beans is not included in the time estimate for the meal.

 Keywords: Self-serve dinner, gluten-free, elimination diet, low FODMAP, easy recipe, Mexican cuisine